Unrepentant Geraldines

 Unrepentant Geraldines is the fourteenth studio album by American musician Tori Amos.
 It was released on May 9, 2014 through Mercury Classics.
-The album marks a return to pop and rock music after several releases featuring classical music.
+The album marks a return to pop and rock music after several releases in the classical genre.
 Recorded at her own Martian Engineering Studios, the album was self-produced and mixed by her husband Mark Hawley and Marcel van Limbeek.

-The album features a stripped-back, acoustic sound with many of the songs' arrangements consisting solely of Amos' vocals and piano.
+The album features a stripped-back, acoustic sound with many of the songs' arrangements consisting solely of Amos's vocals and piano.
 Lyrically, many songs were influenced by visual art; both paintings and photography served as inspiration for the album's material.

 Unrepentant Geraldines was critically and commercially successful.
-The album reached number 7 in the US, becoming Amos' eighth top 10 album in her home country, and charted within the top twenty in eight other countries.
-Reviews were generally positive, with many finding the album to be one of Amos' strongest releases in years.
+The album reached number 7 in the US, becoming Amos's eighth top 10 album in her home country, and charted within the top twenty in eight other countries.
+Reviews were generally positive, with many finding the album to be one of Amos's strongest releases in years.
 The album's stripped-back arrangements and vocal performances attracted particular praise.
-The album was supported by the Unrepentant Geraldines Tour, which ran from May through November of 2014 and featured Amos performing solo.
+The album was supported by the Unrepentant Geraldines Tour, which ran from May through November 2014 and featured Amos performing solo.